Follower (Australian rules football): Ruckman

-Ruck rover
+Ruck-rover

 Before the 1950s, the role of the ruck-rover was known as the follower.
 His role was to assist the ruckman and rover at centre bounces by blocking and shepherding them from opposition players.
-This position disappeared in the 1950s with the success of Ron Barassi, Jr. in a role designated for him by Melbourne coach Norm Smith.
+This position all but disappeared in the 1950s with the success of Ron Barassi, Jr. in a role designated for him by Melbourne coach Norm Smith.
 The closest equivalent of the follower position in today's game is known as a tagger.

-The ruck rover's job is to be directly beneath the flight of the ball when a ruckman taps the ball down, allowing an easy take away, or clearance, from a stoppage.
-Typically players are not as tall as the ruckman, typically ranging from 170–190 cm in height.
+The ruck-rover's job is to be directly beneath the flight of the ball when a ruckman taps the ball down, allowing an easy take away, or clearance, from a stoppage.
+Typically, players are not as tall as the ruckman, typically ranging from 170–190 cm in height.

 Notable followers and ruck-rovers in Australian football over the years include: